Arizona Corporation Comission Electronic Filing

 Updates to the ACC Site

 The Arizona Corporations Commission has recently made major upgrades to their online system.
 The purpose of this upgrade was to reduce processing times for filings and to eliminate errors.
 The ACC also has added several new services for business entities in this state.

 In May 2018, the ACC system was updated to allow users to:

 - Submit and managing formation documents for new entities.

 - File annual reports.

 - Make changes to their organization.

 This new system greatly benefits Arizona registered agents that work for multiple business entities.

 If you need help with an Arizona corporation commission electronic filing, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.